baro77/baro77.github.io/_pages/me.md

 ![Baro in the 90ies](/images/me.jpg)

 Online I'm active (with various degrees of involvement) on many platforms: this domain has to be intended as my own service-agnostic contents container, and as authoritative public entry point to reach me.
-Its name comes from early 90ies as well (what's better than teenagehood?!): "Baro" was -and still is- my nickname from high-school times, given the local habit to obtain them shortening surnames.
+Its name comes from early 90ies as well (what's better than teenagehood?!): "Baro" was -and still is- my nickname from high school times, given the local habit to obtain them shortening surnames.

 ### Where you can find me: